alu111222333/JSONtemplate/README.md

     Will run automatically inside functions:
     jth.inject2DOM(...) and $.injectJSON(...).
-    But NOT in jth.inject(...), must be called separately.
+    But NOT in jth.render(...), must be called separately.
 Look example above.

     ```